Hindu temple: Temples in Odisha

 Odisha temple architecture is known as Kalinga architecture, classifies the spire into three parts, the Bāḍa (lower limb), the Ganḍi (body) and the Cuḷa/Mastaka (head).
 Each part is decorated in a different manner.
 Kalinga architecture is a style which flourished in Kalinga, the name for kingdom that included ancient Odisha.
 It includes three styles: Rekha Deula, Pidha Deula and Khakhara Deula.
 The former two are associated with Vishnu, Surya and Shiva temples while the third is mainly associated with Chamunda and Durga temples.
 The Rekha Deula and Khakhara Deula houses the sanctum sanctorum while the Pidha Deula style includes space for outer dancing and offering halls.

-Temples of Goa and other Konkani temples
+Temples of Goa and Konkani

 The temple architecture of Goa is quite unique.
 As Portuguese colonial hegemony increased, Goan Hindu temples became the rallying point to local resistance.
 Many these temples are not more than 500 years old, and are a unique blend of original Goan temple architecture, Dravidian, Nagar and Hemadpanthi temple styles with some British and Portuguese architectural influences.
 Goan temples were built using sedimentary rocks, wood, limestone and clay tiles, and copper sheets were used for the roofs.
 These temples were decorated with mural art called as Kavi kala or ocher art.
 The interiors have murals and wood carvings depicting scenes from the Hindu mythology.